Charles Oliveira: Personal life

-Oliveira and his wife have a daughter, born 2017.
-He resides in Guarujá, living near his old neighbourhood of Vicente de Carvalho, and helps his neighbourhood with regular charities.
-He is a Christian.
+Oliveira resides in Guarujá, living near his old neighbourhood of Vicente de Carvalho, and helps his neighbourhood with regular charities.
+His main project is the Instituto Charles do Bronx (ICBronxs), founded in 2012, which offers free jiu-jitsu classes, basic education, nutritional support and cultural activities for children and teenagers in the community.

+Oliveira is a Christian and believes in God.
 Oliveira was previously nearsighted, and wore eyeglasses all of the time.
 On having to remove them to fight, he said, "If I take my glasses off, I only see 50 per cent but it never hindered me in a fight", "I see three [faces].
 If I hit the middle one, that's fine".
 In October 2022, Oliveira said his eyes are "100 percent perfect" after having had corrective eye surgery.

-In February 2023, Oliveira announced that he was joining OnlyFans in order to provide a subscription-based service to his fans, where they can see his workouts and training regime among other content.
+In February 2023, Oliveira announced that he was joining OnlyFans to provide a subscription-based service to his fans, where they can see his workouts and training regime among other content.

+Oliveira has a passion for Harness racing, and in 2021, he participated in events in São Paulo and stood out by winning a race alongside renowned American jockey Tim Tetrick.
+He is also a declared fan of the football club Corinthians and, since the end of 2021, has served as the club's official ambassador in fighting sports.

+In March 2024, Oliveira announced having a son, with his wife Vitoria.

 Nickname

-His nickname "do Bronx," literally meaning "from the Bronx", as "Bronx" was a slang used for favelas and poor neighbourhoods.
+Oliveira's nickname "do Bronxs", literally meaning "from the Bronx", as "Bronx" was a slang used for favelas and poor neighbourhoods.
 In an interview he revealed: "Bronx is because it's a favela, right?
 Outskirts, where I come from.
-"Do Bronx" practically came when I went to fight in a [amateur] tournament. [...]
+"Do Bronxs" practically came when I went to fight in a [amateur] tournament. [...]
 And they told me to get them a nickname, I was just Charles Oliveira.
 When we went to fight some jiu-jitsu championships, they always said 'look at the guys from the Bronx, from the favela'.
-So I put "do Bronx" in".
+So I put "do Bronxs" in".